 - DOL notices are required if you have at least one employee on staff.

-- You can either print each poster yourself or order free copies from the DOL website—whatever suits your fancy.
+- You can either print each poster yourself, order free copies from the DOL website, or enroll in our discounted subscription service through PosterElite for an all-in-one poster and automatic emailed updates when laws change—whatever suits your fancy.

 - If some people on your team don’t speak English as their first language, be sure to order a version of each poster in whatever language you need.